tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 IETF network slice:
-: a well-defined composite of a set of endpoints, the connectivity requirements between subsets of these endpoints, and associated service requirements; the term 'network slice' in this document refers to 'IETF network slice' {{?I-D.nsdt-teas-ietf-network-slice-definition}}.
+: a well-defined composite of a set of endpoints, the connectivity requirements between subsets of these endpoints, and associated requirements; the term 'network slice' in this document refers to 'IETF network slice' {{?I-D.ietf-teas-ietf-network-slice-definition}}.

-Slice:
-: a set of characteristics and behaviors that separate one type of user-traffic from another {{?I-D.nsdt-teas-ietf-network-slice-definition}}.

 IETF Network Slice Controller (NSC):
-: controller that is used to realize an IETF network slice {{?I-D.nsdt-teas-ietf-network-slice-definition}}.
+: controller that is used to realize an IETF network slice {{?I-D.ietf-teas-ietf-network-slice-definition}}.

 Slice policy:
 : a policy construct that enables instantiation of mechanisms in support